mitchac/argo-workflows/cue/create-argo-batch/README.md

-To merge the accession data into the argo workflow template run the following command..
+### Merge SRA accessions into Argo workflow template and run on argo

 Install yq >= 4.15 from..